Product Tanker Players Bullish for 2019 as Market Readies for IMO2020

 Having endured tough conditions of late, product tanker players are starting to see the market improve and, as the industry readies itself for IMO 2020, are getting bullish on the prospects for 2019.

-"The market now and for the last two weeks has been stronger than that average.
-So that's why I say we may well have seen the darkest side before a dawn," Robert Bugbee, President at Scorpio Tankers said Tuesday during the firm's latest earnings call, as quoted by Seeking Alpha.

-"There is no industry better than the product market that will gain in terms of demand from 2020."
+"We may well have seen the darkest side before a dawn," Robert Bugbee, President at Scorpio Tankers said Tuesday during the firm's latest earnings call, as quoted by Seeking Alpha, adding that "there is no industry better than the product market that will gain in terms of demand from 2020."

 As has already been extensively discussed in these pages, when the upcoming global 0.50% sulfur cap on marine fuel comes into force from January 1, 2020, the vast majority of vessels are on course to switch away from HFO and will comply by instead burning MGO and VLSFO blends.